Dharshan465/TNSDC-Generative-AI/README.md

 ## Objectives:

-Develop a CNN-based model capable of accurately classifying various Indian dishes from images."\n" Deploy the trained model in a web and mobile application for real-time predictions."\n" Evaluate the model's performance using standard metrics to ensure reliable classification results.
+Develop a CNN-based model capable of accurately classifying various Indian dishes from images.

+Deploy the trained model in a web and mobile application for real-time predictions.

+Evaluate the model's performance using standard metrics to ensure reliable classification results.

 ## Conclusion: